WillTheFarmer/apache-logs-to-mysql/.github/README.md

 ```
 Rename above <sup>user</sup> to a <sup>user</sup> on your server.
 For example - `root`@`localhost` to `dbadmin`@`localhost`

-The easiest way to install is use Database Command Line Client.
+The easiest way to install is use database Command Line Client.
 Login as User with DBA Role and execute the following:
 ```
 source path/create_http_logs.sql
 ```